Tools and Checklists

 The links below can help in situations when a tangible item is being sent, or is being hand-carried, outside of US borders.

 DoR Export License Review and Certification Reference Guide for International Travel and Shipments

 Stanford University Export Control Decision Tree

-Handling Temporary Exports (information about documenting shipments or hand-carries of tangible items that are to return to the US within 12 months, including laptops).
+Handling Temporary Exports (information about documenting shipments or hand-carries of tangible items including laptops that are to return to the US within 12 months of initial shipment).

 Sample Letters and Clauses for Faculty, Students, and Staff